IDSIA/sacred/config_v2.md

 * Caring about looking like our old API about configs.
 Legacy API design should not prevent us from pushing a better API.

-* Handling seeding.

 ## API description:

 The goal is to make the API easier to understand.

-We add a new class: `Configuration`.
+* We add a new class: `Configuration`.

-* `Ingredient` is not needed anymore.
+* `Ingredient` is not needed anymore, and deprecated.

 * There is no config scopes.
+They are deprecated too.

+* The API of `Experiment` and `Run` does not change.

 * Ingredients are replaced by functions which can be activated either from the command line or when creating the Experiment.